 Synopsis: For the festival of Pesach, each Year group will spend learning time preparing presentations for the school's Model Seder, through which they will demonstrate their knowledge, skills and understanding of the festival.
 The songs, explanations and presentations will be chosen as a means of highlighting the learning objectives of each individual Year group and will be presented to parents, governors and invited guests.
 Key Vocabulary Matzah, Galut, Eved, Avadim, Geulah, Yetziat Mitzrayim, Makot, Names of the 10 plagues, Sneh Boer Baesh, Chofesh, Keriat Yam Suf, Paroh, Moshe, Aharon, Hachbed et libo, Gevurah.
 Shalom Knowledge By the end of this unit of work pupils should be able to: To know all the Aleph-bet letters and vowels and decode them with an increased fluency To know the story of the exodus from Egypt.
 To know the severity of the situation the Children of Israel found themselves in Egyptian slavery To know that Moses was coammnded by G-d, to free the Children of Israel To know that Pharaoh kept hardening his heart To know about the episodes towards the time the children of Israel were told to leave To know the values associated with the Chumash episode of Lot and Avram parting company To know the key character traits from the Parashot in Shemot/Vayikra Skills By the end of this unit of work pupils should have increased their decoding skills and overall Hebrew reading fluency.
 Understand the main events of the Pesach story, which led to the exodus To understand how many of the Seder symbols remind us of the slavery To know how different artefacts of Pesach are used to remind us of the freedom experienced by the Children of Israel To understand how each action at the Seder reminds us either of Freedom or Slavery To recognise the positive character traits which led Avram to suggest he and Lot part company To identify practical ways in which we can portray the positive character traits displayed by Avram.
 To identify the practical aspects of the key character traits in each Parasha Possible activities you could use: Rehearsal for Model Seder, role-play of exodus episode, JI Tap, Model Matzah bakery, observing baking of bread compared to baking of Matzah - what is the difference?
-Hot-seating with the different characters (Moshe, Aharon, Paroh, Miriam etc) Suggestions for assessment: • Quiz • Weekly Ivrit Hebrew reading sheets • Hebrew reading record (Ivrit) • Role-play • Topic webs • Marking and feedback Possible trips or performances • Model Seder • Matza Bakery • Role-play of difference beteen Avdut l'cherut Links to wider curriculum: English - writing different parts of the exodus story in a variety of formats (poems, prose, charts, lists, instructions) Music - rehearsing Pesach songs for Model Seder Art - depicting different Pesach symbols relating to exodus, together with a brief explanation History - exploring the servitude in Egypt and the different stages of the slavery and the events which led to the freedom
+Hot-seating with the different characters (Moshe, Aharon, Paroh, Miriam etc) Suggestions for assessment: • Quiz Possible trips or performances Weekly Ivrit Hebrew reading sheets Hebrew reading record (Ivrit) Role-play Topic webs Marking and feedback prose, charts, lists, instructions) Music - rehearsing Pesach songs for Model Seder Art - depicting different Pesach symbols relating to exodus, together with a brief explanation History - exploring the servitude in Egypt and the different stages of the slavery and the events which led to the freedom